 Initial setup will create and process the partitions for the first time based on the configuration.
-This is performed one partition at a time to limit memory consumption (data is not fully compressed during processing).
+This is performed one partition at a time to avoid running out of memory (data is not fully compressed during processing).
 For a large data set, the initial load may typically take a few hours depending on factors such as the query performance of the source system.